Is your total rewards package a sinking ship?

 So what does it take to achieve total rewards success in today’s world?

 We came up with a few things to keep in mind when developing a strategy that wins over employees, and keeps them loyal to your business.

-Before telling prospective employees how great your total rewards package is, let’s make sure current employees actually know what’s offered to them.
+Before you tell prospective employees how great your total rewards package is, let’s make sure your current employees actually know what’s offered to them.

 Employers often list compensation, benefits, and perks in the form of bullet points in the employee handbook during an onboarding process.
 However, the more complex your offerings are, the more likely they will go in one ear and out the other.

 To ensure your rewards communications are top notch:

 - Explain your philosophies and how they tie into company objectives and values

 - Speak a consistent language by converting intangible benefits and perks into dollars

 - House everything in one place and make it accessible by all employees (e.g., company intranet or website)